reboot-dev/durable-mcp-python/README.md

 ### TODO:
 - [ ] Add examples of using `at_least_once` and `at_most_once`
 - [ ] Add examples of how to test via `Reboot().start/up/down/stop()`
-- [ ] Add example of rebooting server using MCP Inspector once [modelcontextprotocol/inspector#787](https://github.com/modelcontextprotocol/inspector/pull/787) is included in a release
+- [ ] Add example of rebooting server using MCP Inspector version [0.16.7](https://github.com/modelcontextprotocol/inspector/releases/tag/0.16.7) which includes [modelcontextprotocol/inspector#787](https://github.com/modelcontextprotocol/inspector/pull/787)
 - [ ] Auth
 - [ ] Docs at `docs.reboot.dev`
 - [ ] `yapf`